-All Armstrong Flooring manufacturing plants maintain an Environmental Management System (EMS) in accordance with ISO 14001 which includes continuous environmental performance targets.
-Manufacturing plants located outside of the United States including plants in China and Australia are third party certified to ISO 14001 and ISO 9001.
+All Armstrong FlooringTM manufacturing plants maintain an Environmental Management System (EMS) in accordance with ISO 14001 which includes continuous environmental performance targets.

-Additionally, Armstrong has a robust internal Quality Assurance process that is based on industry-accepted best practices and is led by a team of quality professionals who have been certified by the American Society for Quality.
+Additionally, Armstrong FlooringTM has a robust internal Quality Assurance process that is based on industry-accepted best practices and is led by a team of quality professionals who have been certified by the American Society for Quality.
 The process involves several hundred different measures made throughout the manufacturing processes.